UPS Claims Quick Wins

 Findings

 To optimize the UPS claims submission process, we focused on eliminating friction and enhancing user experience.
-We removed unnecessary steps and repositioned confirmation prompts strategically to reduce frustration.
+Our main focus was t remove any unnecessary steps and repositioned confirmation prompts strategically to reduce frustration.
 The process was simplified by streamlining shipment details based on relevance and pre-populating information where possible.

 We cut both total and required input fields in half for the shipper damage flow, significantly reducing cognitive load.
 We also integrated a reimbursement calculator for clear financial guidance and provided an upfront outline of the claims process to set proper expectations.
 These improvements created a more intuitive information hierarchy, resulting in a more efficient user journey.